 This section walks the designer through the steps necessary to select the external components to build a fully functional power supply.
 As with any DC-DC converter numerous trade-offs are possible to optimize the design for efficiency, size, or performance.
 These will be taken into account and highlighted throughout this discussion.
-To facilitate component selection discussions the circuit shown in Figure 25 below may be used as a reference.
-Unless otherwise indicated all formulas assume units of amps (A) for current, farads (F) for capacitance, henries (H) for inductance and volts (V) for voltages.
+To facilitate component selection discussions the circuit shown in Figure 30 below may be used as a reference.
+Unless otherwise indicated all formulas assume units of Amps (A) for current, Farads (F) for capacitance, Henries (H) for inductance and Volts (V) for voltage.